jdelvin-admin/jdelvin-admin.github.io/_posts/2024-08-26-Know Your Rights.markdown

 #### Processing

 You are allowed to process your harvested product by manual or mechanical means.

+> This provision is rather vague and short, but I believe this is specifically outlining that it's legal to cut down, trim, cure, and further process your cannabis how you wish, with one exception ([see below](#section-378099---what-you-cannot-do)).

 #### Live Plants